ddomnik/PDFFilter/README.md

 # PDFFilter

-PDFFilter allows searching PDFs content as text and perform either a move or run a custom script (currently only on Windows) if a keyword or regex has been found.
+PDFFilter allows searching PDFs content as text and perform a custom task.
+For example, a PDF is moved to a custom folder or a script is executed (currently only on Windows) if a search matches.
+The search method can be a simple word, one out of multible words or a regex.

 ## Installation / Running